SCIENCE WITH THE AMOEBA SISTERS

 What personal information do we collect from the people that visit this website and when would this occur?

-This website does NOT process/handle any payment transactions.
-We use other platforms that process and handle payments such as Redbubble (which manufactures, sells, and ships items with our art) and Teachers Pay Teachers (which sells some of our educational resources).
-These platforms have their own privacy policies and terms of use which you can read on their website.
+This website does not process or handle any payment transactions.
+Payments are handled through third-party platforms such as Redbubble (which manufactures, sells, and ships items featuring our artwork) and Teachers Pay Teachers (which sells some of our educational resources).
+These platforms manage their own payment systems and have their own privacy policies and terms of use, which are available on their respective websites.

-How do we use information we collect if a viewer emails us or fills out an inquiry form?
+How do we use information we collect if a viewer emails us or fills out an inquiry form from this website?

 • To improve our website to better serve you.

-• To follow up with them after correspondence (email/contact form)
+• To follow up after correspondence (email/contact form)

 Third-party links and disclosure